ryanennns/LCBOstats/README.md

 #### Response Content

-Each price change request will return a JSON object that returns the following:
+Each price change request will return a JSON object structured as follows:

 - An outer array `data`, an array wrapper for the multiple price changes that are being returned